bylexus/grunt-md2html/README.md

 ```

 md2html includes [highlightjs](https://highlightjs.org/) if you want to highlight source code in the markdown file.
-Code blocks then are enriched by highlightjs with HTML and style elements.
+Code blocks then are enriched by highlightjs with HTML and style elements: The HTML is parsed and code blocks are sent through highlightjs before writing the final HTML.

-Enable code highlighting by setting `enabled` to true.
+Enable code highlighting / highlightjs tags by setting `enabled` to true.

+To style the enriched code blocks, you have to include an official highlightjs CSS file:

-You have two options for styling / theming your highlightjs source code:
+You have two options for adding highlightjs styling / theming:

 1. Include a highlightjs CSS file in your layout manually (see example [here](https://highlightjs.org/download/) )
 2. Use the stringified CSS version in your template: grunt-md2html reads the original highlightjs